varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/equity.md

 ### Order Matching
-An [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) matches buy and sell orders held in the [order books](https://www.investopedia.com/terms/o/order-book.asp) of an electronic exchange.
-[Order books](https://www.investopedia.com/terms/o/order-book.asp) are a data structure that organizes the orders that exchange can accept and allows matching to occur; [order books](https://www.investopedia.com/terms/o/order-book.asp) are essentially electronic lists of buy and sell orders for a specific security or financial instrument organized by price level.
+An [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) is responsible for pairing buy and sell orders within the [order books](https://www.investopedia.com/terms/o/order-book.asp) of electronic exchanges.
+Order books are electronic lists of buy and sell orders organized by price level for a specific financial instrument.
+Order matching algorithms analyze this data to find matches between buyers and sellers.
+These algorithms have a significant impact on the efficiency, liquidity, and prices of the instruments being traded.

-[Order matching algorithms](https://en.wikipedia.org/wiki/Order_matching_system) find matches between buyers and sellers by analyzing the data stored in the [order books](https://www.investopedia.com/terms/o/order-book.asp).
-The matching algorithms used on electronic exchanges are essential components that significantly impact efficiency, [liquidity](https://en.wikipedia.org/wiki/Market_liquidity) and prices of the instruments being traded in the market.
-There are a variety of algorithms for order matching.
-The Pro-Rata and Price/Time matching algorithms are the most common.
+There are several matching algorithms available, but the most common ones are the [Price/Time](content:references:price-time-algo) and [Pro-Rata](content:references:pro-rata-algo) matching algorithms.

 (content:references:price-time-algo)=
 #### Price/Time matching algorithm